Essent/nativescript-urban-airship/README.md

 ```

 ## Usage
-In your app folder create a file for your setting:
+In your app folder create a file for your settings:

 ```ts
 import { UrbanAirshipSettings } from 'nativescript-urban-airship';